 Letter 9106: Gregory to Syagrius of Augustodunum (Autun), Etherius of Lugdunum (Lyons), Virgilius of Aretale (Arles), and Desiderius of Vienna (Vienne), bishops of Gaul.
 A paribus.
 Our Head, which is Christ, has to this end willed us to be His members, that through the bond of charity and faith He might make us one body in Himself.

 Pope Gregory the GreatSyagrius|c.
-599 AD|gregory great
+599 AD|Pope Gregory the Great|Human translated

-barbarian invasioneducation booksgrief deathhumorillnessimperial politicsmonasticismpapal authorityproperty economics
+barbarian invasioneducation booksgrief deathillnessimperial politicsmonasticismpapal authorityproperty economics

 Barbarian peoples/invasions; Theological controversy; Imperial politics